Divorce Nebraska Custody

 • Admittance of the significance of retaining parent-child relations

-• This Act stresses the best interests of the child as a base upon which parenting time and child custody issues are to be solved
+• This act stresses the best interests of the child as a base upon which parenting time and child custody issues are to be solved

-Chapter 42, Section 364 of Divorce Nebraska Custody
+Chapter 42, Section 364 of Nebraska Divorce Custody

-The courts in this state do not believe that one parent is better than the other on the basis of gender of the parent.
+The courts in this state do not believe that one parent is better than the other on the basis of the gender of the parent.
 There is no assumption that any one parent is fit for the award of child custody.
-The court aims to achieve the best interests of the child on the basis of the following.
+The court aims to achieve the best interests of the child on the basis of the following:

 • Is there adequate evidence that one parent has committed abuse against any other household or family member?